Your Family Still Matters LC

 We are a small, family-owned business located in St. George, Utah.
-We were raised with traditional values including hard work, square deals and excellent service.
+We were raised with traditional values including hard work, square deals, and excellent service.
 We've used those values as the foundation for our business.
 We work hard to bring you the best products at the best prices, with the best service and support.
-We believe families matter and we want to help you keep your family secure under any circumstance.
+We believe families matter and we want to help you keep your family secure in any circumstance.
 Our parent company, Your Family Still Matters LC, is accredited by the BBB.
 See their accreditation report.

 We operate several online stores including bereadyfoods.com (Utah-based food storage company selling nationwide) and fourstringsutah.com (St George Utah music store).
 We have a small physical store in St. George.

 This site focuses on paracord and related products.
 Our other store deals with the items described below: